 Scholarly Commons Citation

 Zeiler, Kathryn, "Medical Malpractice Liability Crisis or Patient Compensation Crisis?"
 (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 616.
+616.